bclittleua/BE-Disco/instructions/README.md

 6. You should now see `Debian` under your Start Menu.
 Click to run!

 ## Installing Python and Dependencies
-1. Open Debian (first use will take a few minutes to setup)
+1. WINDOWS: Open Debian from your start menu (first use will take a few minutes to setup)
    - choose a username, i.e. `admin`
    - create a password when prompted
+   MAC/Linux: Open a console to command line
 2. type `sudo apt-get update` to update package manager
 3. Installing Python3.x with `apt` package manager:
    - type `apt search python3.*`